 Experience Required: None

 Room and Board Arrangements:

-The cost includes: • Transportation from Tbilisi to Dmanisi and back. • Accommodation at the camp house (3-5 person per room). • Accommodation facilities include Wifi, flushing toilets, showers and a washing machine. • Breakfast, lunch break at the site, dinner and evening tea/coffee (including alcoholic/non-alcoholic beverages).
+The cost includes: • Transportation from Tbilisi to Dmanisi and back. • Accommodation at the camp house (3-5 people per room). • Accommodation facilities include Wifi, flushing toilets, showers, and a washing machine. • Breakfast, lunch break at the site, dinner, and evening tea/coffee (including alcoholic/non-alcoholic beverages).
 Meals are prepared by local cooks using the best quality local natural products.
 Please contact the organizers if you have any dietary restrictions or allergies. • Daily transportation to/from the archaeological site. • Excursion(s) in the region with lunch in the local restaurant(s) with amazing Georgian food and wine. • Goodbye party. • Certificate of participation.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.